-The 2003 First Flight Silver Dollar was issued along with a $10 gold and clad half dollar to celebrate the centennial of the first powered, manned flight.
+The 2003 First Flight Silver Dollar (Buy on eBay) was issued along with a $10 gold and clad half dollar to celebrate the centennial of the first powered, manned flight.
 This was the only commemorative coin program for the year.

 The reverse features the Wright 1903 Flyer, in flight above the dunes at Kill Devil Hill.
 Above the Flyer is the inscription “One Dollar”, with “United States of America” and “E Pluribus Unum” appearing on the dunes below.
 The reverse was designed by Norman E. Nemeth.

 The First Flight Silver Dollars were produced at the Philadelphia Mint in proof and uncirculated versions.
 The coins were initially priced at a pre-issue discount price, and later available at regular pricing.
 A surcharge added to the cost of each silver dollar was payable to the First Flight Centennial Foundation.
 The silver dollars eventually sold about half of the maximum authorized mintage of 500,000 coins.

 Designer: T. James Ferrell (obverse), Norman E. Nemeth (reverse)

 Weight: 26.7300 g

 Composition: 90% Silver (0.7736 ounces of silver)

 Diameter: 38.1 mm